JetixWP/really-simple-featured-video/readme.txt

 This plugin came out of a real need with many plugins available out there yet none provides a good integration with WooCommerce.
 Really Simple Featured Video plugin provides a straightforward implementation for WooCommerce Product Featured Video, with which your set featured video loads directly into product thumbnails along with any other product images.

+== 👉️ Astra Pro WooCommerce Module Support ==

+RSFV now supports Astra Pro WooCommerce module with horizontal and vertical product gallery types, which in turn brings you more control and customizable features.

 == 👉️ How to use Shortcodes ==